 Chogyam Trungpa Rinpoche coined an excellent expression that is relevant to this question: “idiot compassion.”
 Idiot compassion is compassion without wisdom.
 For instance, the baby always asks for candy.
 With idiot compassion, we would constantly give the baby candy just because it asks for it.
 Or, a maniac comes and says, “Get me a gun.
 I want to shoot someone.”
 If we say, “I am practicing generosity, so I will get a gun for him,” that is idiot compassion.

 Likewise, when people take advantage of us, if we continue to give, it is not helping them.
 In fact, it is detrimental to their growth.
 Sometimes, it is important to be very firm and strict.
 We need to give what others need, and what they may need is discipline.
-They may need someone saying “No” to them; they may need someone setting limits for them.
+They may need someone saying “no” to them; they may need someone setting limits for them.
 For example, an unruly child needs discipline.
 There is a generation in the West that was raised with the philosophy of no discipline: “Just let the children do whatever they want, let them be free.”
 This policy was disastrous.
 Many of the children felt unloved and insecure because other parents would set rules, but theirs did not.
 They felt that their parents did not love them and that they did not care enough to set rules.
-So, it’s very important sometimes to say “No,” to set limitations and not let everybody take advantage of us.
+So, it’s very important sometimes to say “no,” to set limitations and not let everybody take advantage of us.

 Idiot compassion is not beneficial.
 We need compassion with wisdom.
 This is fundamental in the Buddhist teachings, and is expressed in the mantra OM MANI PADME HUM.
 Mani is “jewel,” which represents compassion, and padme signifies “in the lotus,” which refers to wisdom.
 The two are together.

-Sometimes, then, it is necessary to say “No.” However, this may hurt the other person because he or she does not understand.
+Sometimes, then, it is necessary to say “no.” However, this may hurt the other person because he or she does not understand.
 Is that good?
 It says in the teachings on karma, that if it is a little harmful in the short run, but very beneficial in the long run, that action should be done.
 Obviously, if it is beneficial both in the short and long run, that is the best.
 But, if I give the kids candy, for instance, so that they will stop screaming and I can go to sleep, that is beneficial in the short run but not in the long run.
 It harms the children because they will get sick from constantly eating candy.
 Also, they will get spoiled and become brats.
 In this case, it is better to cause a little bit of harm and unpleasantness in the short run; because in the long run, it is beneficial.
 It requires wisdom to see what will be beneficial and what will not be, but some of these things are common sense.

 If our lives end prematurely, will we again be the husbands or wives of the same persons in our next lives?